Loukya-Shivapooja/Kickstarter-analysis/README.md

     The purpose of this analysis is to help an upcoming playwright Louise who wants to start a crowdfunding campaingn to underplay fever. she is estimating a budget of $10,000.
 ## Analysis and Challenges
 ### The first step of the analysis is to take an initial look at the data.
-      By looking at the data provided we can understand how large is the data we are working with like number of rows and columns.
-Next to familiarizing with the type of data present and Checking whether all the data type is classified correctly.
-Also is the Data readable or does it need to convert.
+      By looking at the data provided we can understand the following:
+      1. how large is the data we are working with like number of rows and columns.
+      2. Familiarizing with the type of data present and Checking whether all the data type is classified correctly.
+      3. Is the Data readable or does it need to convert.
         **Observations**
             1. The differnt Data type present in the sheet are General, Accounting, etc.,
             2. Column I & J look like date but are not readable they contain unix timestamps rather than standard format.